M40 rifle: M40A5

 The M40A5 superseded the M40A3 in 2009, though the evolution between the two systems occurred gradually over a longer period.
-The primary difference between the M40A5 and the M40A3 is the barrel: The A3's target crown has been replaced with a threaded muzzle and straight tapered barrel to allow the installation of a Surefire muzzle brake and sound suppressor.
+The primary difference between the M40A5 and the M40A3 is the barrel: The A3's target crown has been replaced with a threaded muzzle and straight tapered barrel allowing the installation of a Surefire muzzle brake and sound suppressor.
 All M40A5s are fitted with a Badger Ordnance detachable magazine system and a forward rail mount for the AN/PVS-22 night vision optic.

 Comparison

 M40A6/A7

 On 25 July 2013, the Marine Corps released a solicitation for the M40 Modular Stock Program.
 Upgraded features are to include a folding stock, compatible with current M40 actions and barrels, to make the rifle more compact for transportation inside confined spaces like vehicles and a full-length rail to accommodate optics and accessories; the M40A5 has only a few inches of rail space beyond the scope for a night vision optic, so extending the rail length would allow more accessories to be attached, enabling snipers to put rounds on target under any conditions.
 Deliveries were to begin three months after the contract being awarded, with 1,100 stocks to be purchased to upgrade the entire M40A5 inventory.
 The resulting weapon from the program was originally to be re-designated the M40A6.
 Remington was awarded the contract in November 2014.
 The final product will be designated the M40A7 and was planned to be fielded by 2017.
 The M40A6 began fielding with Marine Corps in June 2016.